FilbertBrit/JS-Project-POKER-BLACKJACK/README.md

 In Poker, users will be able to:

 - Start and end the game
+- Look at a scoring sheet
 - Choice of type of game: interactive tutorial, basic game
+- Interactive tutorial: select strongest hand
-- Select game functions: bet, call, fold
+- Basic game: select game functions of bet, call, or fold

 In addition this project will include: